Business Management

 Lecture content:

-The course "Risk Management in Supply Chains" provides students with in-depth knowledge and skills required to effectively identify, assess and manage risks throughout the supply chain.
-The course provides an overview of the approaches, tasks and procedures of the risk management process.
-The different supply chain risks, their sources and the management of these risks are covered.
-The methods and procedures of supply chain risk management and the associated decision-making levels are elaborated and discussed with the help of case studies.
+This course provides students with in-depth knowledge and skills required to effectively identify, assess, and manage risks throughout the supply chain.
+Students gain an overview of the approaches, tasks, and procedures in the risk management process.
+The different supply chain risks, their sources, and the management of these risks are covered.
+The methods and procedures of supply chain risk management and the associated decision-making levels are elaborated and discussed using case studies.

 Learning Outcomes:

-Graduates have the necessary technical expertise and analytical skills to gain an overview of the various risks in the supply chain.
-They are familiar with methods and procedures for identifying, analyzing and assessing risks.
-In addition, they gain knowledge of how companies deal with these risks in supply chains on an operational level.
+Upon completion of this course students will have acquired - the necessary technical expertise and analytical skills to gain an overview of the various risks in the supply chain; - knowledge of the methods and procedures for identifying, analyzing, and assessing risks; and - knowledge of how companies deal with these risks in supply chains on an operational level.

 Superior module: